pagkly/Zed/Investopedia3/Diluted Earnings per Share (Diluted EPS) What You Should Know.md

 Diluted Earnings per Share (Diluted EPS): What You Should Know
 ## What Is Diluted Earnings per Share (Diluted EPS)?

 Diluted EPS is a calculation used to gauge the quality of a company's earnings per share (EPS) if all convertible securities were exercised.
-Convertible securities are all outstanding [convertible preferred shares](https://www.investopedia.com/articles/stocks/05/052705.asp), [convertible debentures](https://www.investopedia.com/terms/c/convertibledebenture.asp), stock options, and [warrants](https://www.investopedia.com/trading/warrants-risky-but-high-return-investment-tool/).
+Convertible securities are all outstanding [[convertible preferred shares]](https://www.investopedia.com/articles/stocks/05/052705.asp), [[convertible debentures]](https://www.investopedia.com/terms/c/convertibledebenture.asp), stock options, and [[warrants]](https://www.investopedia.com/trading/warrants-risky-but-high-return-investment-tool/).
 The diluted EPS will usually be lower than the simple or basic EPS but in the rare case that there are anti-dilutive securities it may be higher.
 In this case only the basic EPS is reported in the financial statements.

 #### Earnings Per Share Explained